The Ultimate Chimneys for Victorian Era Center Draft Lamps

 fully annealed heat resistant borosilicate glass.

-[These are large chimneys and are shipped one per box.]
+[These are large chimneys and shipped one per box/per order.]

 The three real "Mammoth" lamps were the Globe Incandescent #2, Pittsburgh Mammoth and the most common, the B&H #89.
 Whereas most " store lamps" utilized a 4" fitter chimney, these three lamps used a 4 1/2" fitter chimney with an unusual wasp waist and tall flame spreader.